-effectively with clients, we need to better understand how the brain
+effectively and operate at our consistent best level we need to better understand how the brain

 works and how to help clients create the new neural pathways that will